karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 So object oriented doesn't *require* classes, but as templates classes are quite handy.
 This is where ruby and singleton classes come in; because, as we've already mentioned, there's no law that says a class has to be a predefined and unchangeable template.

 In ruby every object has its own class, called a singleton class.
-This let's you define members on specific instances, like:
+This lets you define members on specific instances, like:

 	class Sayan
 		# our class defition for a Sayan